 The Honda Africa Twin is well suited for those who like to ride on the rough stuff just as much as the road and aren’t after the touring focused luxuries of the GS or the mad power of the KTM Super Adventure.
 It’s a capable adventure bike with a more balanced mix of capabilities from off-roading and trail riding to touring and scratching mountain bends.

-The previous model (Suzuki V-Strom 1000) was a great all-round adventure bike.
-Much like the middleweight 650XT listed above, it wasn’t exceptional in any one area, but instead, was a versatile workhorse – and competitively priced too.
+Before the 1050 XT, it was the V-Strom 1000 – a great all-round adventure bike.
+Much like the middleweight 650XT listed above in the middleweight section, it wasn’t exceptional in any one area, but instead, was a versatile workhorse – and competitively priced too.

-Suzuki have upped their game with the 1050 and treated their new Strom to rider aids to keep it in line with the competition.
-It gets reworked suspension for a firmer ride.
-The engine remains the same with tweaks to get it through Euro5 with a slight increase to power and modifications to give it a torquier delivery.
+Suzuki upped their game with the 1050 XT and treated their new Strom to rider aids to keep it in line with the competition.
+It received reworked suspension for a firmer ride, but engine remained the same with tweaks to get it through Euro5 with a slight increase to power and modifications to give it a torquier delivery.

 Easy going, fun, punchy motor and well-priced.
-The Suzuki V-Strom 1050XT is a do-it-all all-rounder.
+The Suzuki V-Strom 1050XT was a do-it-all all-rounder.
 But it didn’t quite cut it off-road.

 Triumph Tiger 1200 Rally Pro